tufts-ml/covid19-forecasting/workflows/example_step_down/README.md

-Simple "Hello world" example to get started with Snakemake
+Simple demonstration of the step-down functionality with just 1 patient

 Usage
 -----